BCDevOps/platform-services/security/aporeto/docs/DeveloperAccess.md

 ## Logging into the Aporeto Console

 Browse to https://console.aporeto.com and Select "Sign-in with OIDC" from the drop down menu.
-Enter `bcgov` in the "Account or namespace" field.
+Enter `/bcgov` in the "Account or namespace" field.

 ![Aporeto Console Login](assets/aporeto-login.gif)